 The price difference between your basic 3-tab shingles and entry-level architectural shingles is minimal. $7,900 vs $8,200, respectively.
 The benefits, however, are great.
 Here along the Front Range, it’s not uncommon to see wind gusts above 60 mph.
 Just this past June, gusts between 50 and 70 mph were reported by CBS Denver.

 Most 3-tab shingles only come with a 25-year warranty.
-With 25-year warranties, your roof is not covered beyond 25 years.
-If you have a problem with your 26 year old roof, for example, it’s up to you to fix it and pay for it.
+With 25-year warranties, your roof is not covered beyond 25 years against manufacturer defects.
+If you find that your roof has failed after 25 years due to a manufacturer’s defect, it’s up to you to fix and pay for it.

 Most architectural shingles, on the other hand, come with Limited Lifetime Warranties.
 These warranties are in effect for as long as you own your home.
 If anything goes wrong with your roof, you have someone to call for help.

-With 25-year warranties, damages or blow-offs caused by 60+ mph winds are your responsibility to repair or replace, and pay for it.
-The length of wind protection is also shorter with 25-year limited warranties at often only 5 years.
+With 25-year warranties, damages or blow-offs caused by winds in excess of 60 mph are your responsibility to repair or replace, and pay for it.
+The length of wind protection is also shorter with 25-year limited warranties, depending upon the manufacturer.
+CertainTeed’s 3-tab shingles is only warrantied for the first 5 years, for example.

 Compared to Limited Lifetime Warranties, the wind warranty length is often 15 years or more.
 And, if winds were recorded to have been over 60 mph, but under 130 mph, you have help available to repair, replace, and pay for the damages.